Characterization of Excess Risk for Locally Strongly Convex Population Risk: Related Works

 \section{Related Works}

-\paragraph{Generalization} Generalization error is the gap between the loss on unseen data and training data.
-One of the most prominent way to bound the generalization error relies on the uniform convergence theory.
+\paragraph{Generalization} The generalization error is the gap between the model's performance on training and unseen test data.
+One of the central tools to bound the generalization error in statistical learning is uniform convergence theory.
 However, this method is unavoidably related to the capacity of hypothesis space e.g., VC dimension \citep{blumer1989learnability,cherkassky1999model,opper1994learning,guyon1993automatic}, Rademacher complexity \citep{bartlett2002rademacher,mohri2009rademacher,neyshabur2018role}, covering number \citep{williamson2001generalization,zhang2002covering,shawe1999generalization}, or entropy integral \citep{wainwright2019}.
-Thus, these results are not well suited for large hypothesis space due to these bounds become vacuous in this regime \citep{neyshabur2017exploring}.
+Thus, these results are not well suited for high-dimensional hypothesis spaces, which makes the mentioned measures to be large.